BrianYang2013/JHU_AI_Journey/03 - EN.605.202 Data Structures/Notes W09 - More on Trees and Sorting.md

 - *Remove a leaf node:* If X has a parent (so X is not the root), the parent's left or right child (whichever points to X) is assigned with null.
 Else, if X was the root, the root pointer is assigned with null, and the BST is now empty.
 - *Remove an internal node with single child:* If X has a parent (so X is not the root), the parent's left or right child (whichever points to X) is assigned with X's single child.
 Else, if X was the root, the root pointer is assigned with X's single child.
 - *Remove an internal node with two children:* This case is the hardest.
 First, the algorithm locates X's successor (the leftmost child of X's right subtree), and copies the successor to X. Then, the algorithm recursively removes the successor from the right subtree.
+(Successor = Inorder successor. )

 ### 7.10 BST inorder traversal